abdullah-ayyash/class-booking-system/README.md

 > All seeded users have the default password: `password`

-Once logged in, you’ll be redirected to the dashboard that matches your role (User, Instructor, or Admin).
+Once logged in, you'll be redirected to the dashboard that matches your role (User, Instructor, or Admin).

 ---

-🎉 That’s it!
+🎉 That's it!
 Your Laravel class booking system is now up and running.